cetic/tsimulus-gui/README.md

-# tsimulus-exporter
+# tsimulus-gui

 ## Usage

-In progress ...
+A vuejs app that presents Tsimulus.
+In progress...

 ## Build Setup